Skip to content

 chess notation

-This topic for the piece moves
+Notation for piece moves

 When writing down a move, each piece is represented by a symbol.
 Traditionally, for example, when you write your moves during a game, you will use a letter for each piece.